-6. ANS Resolution Interruption, Selective Inhibition and Waves
+ANS Resolution Interruption, Selective Inhibition, and Waves

 However, we don't see this autonomic resolution very easily in humans, or rather, we see it frequently interrupted.
 Our speculation based on observation is that interruption of this process takes place on two levels.
 The first interruptive source is our own voluntary avoidance.
-ANS resolution is not pleasant, it involves moving through the physical, emotional, imagery, thoughts and memories that have been trapped in each of the ANS states.
+ANS resolution is not pleasant.
+It involves moving through the physical, emotional, imagery, thoughts, memories, and relational reactivity that has been trapped in each of the ANS states.
 We also tend to avoid the loss of voluntary control.
 Traumatized populations especially do not trust body processes of which they are not in charge.
-Allowing involuntary reactivity is a necessary component of ANS processing.
-Moving through these nervous system states is an involuntary biological shift, it is not choreographed or orchestrated action taken by your conscious, rational mind any more than you can direct the release of insulin.
+Yet, allowing involuntary reactivity is a necessary component of ANS processing.
+Moving through these nervous system states is an involuntary biological shift.
+It is not a choreographed or orchestrated action taken by your conscious, rational mind any more than you can direct the release of insulin.
 You also don't think, reason, understand or talk your way from one ANS state to another.
-You feel your way through these states.
-Your body is able to negotiate its way through these states.
-The ANS is a concrete, biological mechanism generating much of your mental health that you can't purposefully interact with purely from secondary consciousness.
+You feel your way through these states; your body is able to negotiate its way through these states.
+The ANS is a concrete, biological mechanism generating much of the mental health that you can't purposefully interact with purely from secondary consciousness.
+It is relatively easy for secondary consciousness processes, such as cognitive appraisal, to be voluntarily used to interrupt autonomic processing.

-The second major source of ANS interruption is the suppressive action of the default mode network.
-We believe that ANS resolution is one of the subcortical features of primary consciousness that is suppressed by the DMN.
-We say this because the somatic resolution pathway becomes far more available, fluid and responsive, during a psychedelic state than it is when secondary consciousness is dominant.
+The second major source of ANS interruption is the suppressive neurological action of the default mode network.
+We believe that ANS resolution is one of the subcortical features of primary consciousness suppressed by the DMN.
+We say this because the somatic resolution pathway becomes far more available, fluid and responsive, during a psychedelic state than when secondary consciousness is dominant.
 As primary consciousness comes online, so does this resolution feature of the ANS.
-This is very exciting news for us in the mental health world.
-Instead of the verbal, insight focused, thought based management systems that we employ from the position of secondary consciousness to manage ANS reactivity, there is an actual biological, evolutionarily ancient, homeostatic, mammalian pathway for resolution that is potentiated by a psychedelic disruption of the DMN.
+This is inspiring news for us in the mental health world.
+Instead of the verbal, insight focused, thought-based management systems that we employ from the position of secondary consciousness to manage ANS reactivity, which we believe is the only option along with psychiatric medication, there is an actual biological, evolutionarily ancient, homeostatic, mammalian pathway.
+This ancient system for ANS resolution is potentiated by a psychedelic disruption of the DMN.
 In our estimation, this is a holy grail for mental health.
-What is emerging here are two systems, primary consciousness and ANS resolution, that are hard wired into our evolutionary biology, ancient in origin, that potentiate one another's effectiveness and depth, and together address many symptoms of mental illness which are themselves biological in nature.
-We are suggesting something fairly radical here which is based on sound information and reasoning: a good deal of mental health originates in, and can be resolved through, primary consciousness and the psychobiologal brain networks that give rise to it.
+What is emerging here are two systems, primary consciousness and ANS resolution, that are hard-wired into our evolutionary biology, ancient in origin, that potentiate one another's effectiveness and depth, and together address many symptoms of mental illness which are themselves biological in nature.
+We are suggesting something fairly radical here based on sound information and reasoning: a good deal of mental health originates in and can be resolved through primary consciousness and the psychobiological brain networks that give rise to it.